Learn to sail: Sailing license, basics & costs 2026

 Drone on a sailboat — tips

-I have my drone Had it on board all week.
+I had my drone on board all week.
 Drone footage of sailboats in turquoise bays — that's the stuff viral reels are made of.

 My tips: